Sanmeet-EWU/github-teams-project-bid-ctrl-freaks/App-files/README.md

 (Installing Ionic and capacitor to make emulator) <br/>
 CD in command prompt to where you want to put the folder <br/>
 <br/>
+Now run these commands to clone and run the necessary function: <br/>
 > ``git clone https://github.com/Sanmeet-EWU/github-teams-project-bid-ctrl-freaks.git`` <br/>
 > ``cd ./github-teams-project-bid-ctrl-freaks`` <br/>
 > ``cd ./App-files`` <br/>